Shashank-IET/ContentProvider-Demo/README.md

-# PocketSQL A Android Content Provider/Content Resolver Implementation
+# ContentProvider-Demo A Android Content Provider/Content Resolver Implementation
 A basic level implementation of Android Content Providers, using and understanding URIs & Authorities

 # Also Read For better understanding